Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Introduction

 \section{Introduction}

 Hybrid systems combine continuous dynamics with discrete control.
-Their verification is increasingly important, as the number of computing systems controlling real-world physical systems is rising.
-Mathematically, hybrid system verification requires integrating continuous system dynamics, often modelled by differential equations, and discrete control components into hybrid automata, hybrid programs or similar domain-specific modelling formalisms, and into analysis techniques for these.
-Such techniques include state space exploration, reachability or safety analysis by model checking and deductive verification with domain-specific logics~\cite{DoyenFPP18}.
+Their verification is receiving increasing attention as the number of computing systems controlling real-world physical systems is growing.
+Mathematically, hybrid system verification requires integrating continuous system dynamics, often modelled by systems of differential equations, and discrete control components into hybrid automata, hybrid programs or similar domain-specific modelling formalisms, and into analysis techniques for these.
+Such techniques include state space exploration, reachability or safety analyses by model checking and deductive verification with domain-specific logics~\cite{DoyenFPP18}.

-A prominent deductive approach is differential dynamic logic $\dL$~\cite{Platzer10}, an extension of dynamic logic~\cite{HarelKT00} to hybrid programs for reasoning with autonomous systems of differential equations, their solutions and invariant sets.
-It is supported by the KeYmaera X tool~\cite{FultonMQVP15} and has proved its worth in several case studies~\cite{JeanninGKSGMP17,LoosPN11,Platzer10}.
-KeYmaera X verifies Hoare-style correctness specifications for hybrid programs using a domain-specific sequent calculus, which itself is based on an intricate substitution calculus.
-For pragmatic reasons, its language has been restricted to differential terms of real arithmetic~\cite{FultonMQVP15} (that of hybrid automata is usually restricted to polynomial or linear constraints~\cite{DoyenFPP18}).
+One of the most prominent deductive approaches is differential dynamic logic $\dL$~\cite{Platzer10}, an extension of dynamic logic~\cite{HarelKT00} to hybrid programs for reasoning with autonomous systems of differential equations, their solutions and invariant sets.
+It is supported by the KeYmaera X tool~\cite{FultonMQVP15} and has proved its worth in numerous case studies~\cite{JeanninGKSGMP17,LoosPN11,Platzer10}.
+KeYmaera X verifies partial correctness specifications for hybrid programs using a combination of domain-specific sequent and Hilbert calculi, which itself is based on an intricate uniform substitution calculus.
+For pragmatic reasons, its language is restricted to differential terms of real arithmetic~\cite{FultonMQVP15} (that of hybrid automata is usually restricted to polynomial or linear constraints~\cite{DoyenFPP18}).